Carolinapm354/MIT_3D_Flood_Map/README.md

  Then, we can start setting a map style and an initial view.
 For changing the style, we can use the style URL from our published Mapbox style and copy-paste it after "style:" between the apostrophes.

  By downloading a VS code plugin called "Live Server", we can use it to open a window to view the index.html.
-Right-click and click on "Open with Live server" a window shall appear with the Mapbox style.
+Right-click anywhere on the HML file and click on "Open with Live server" a window shall appear with the Mapbox style.
 Every time a change is made in Mapbox Studio style, it shall be published in order to view the updated version of the style in the HTML file.

  To set an initial view, we can use "bboxfinder" to find the latitude and longitude of a specific location and replace it where it says "center "on the map class code.